tmspnn/ezt/README.md

 **Why we still choose to manipulate DOM by hand?**

-- With components, There won't be a lot of DOM-related code on top level(`window` or `document`), all DOM manipulations are local(deal with the component itself), so most of the time it's not complicated.
+- With components, most of the time DOM manipulations are local(deal with the component itself) and not complicated.

 - Template engines don't deal with event listeners, we have to add them in `init` method.

-- Most of the UI changes are implemented by CSS.
-CSS is a natual state machine.
+- Vanilla JS has better performance and is easier to optimize.

-- No concerns on `componentShouldUpdate`, `forceUpdate` .etc, and subscriptions are more flexible than component lifecycle hooks.
+- No concerns on `componentShouldUpdate`, `forceUpdate`...

+- Subscriptions are more flexible than component lifecycle hooks.

 ---